nus-cs2103-AY2223S2/ip/docs/README.md

 **Notes about the command format:**
 - All `commands` must be in lower case.
+- Commands with missing fields will be ignored.
+For example, writing a command without a description `todo  <blank>`.
 - The date time format is as such, `dd/mm/yyyy HHmm`.
-- Jamie will reply with the correct format if the input is incorrect.
-Just follow the instructions and you will be fine.
+- Jamie will remind users of the correct format if the input is incorrect.
+Follow the instructions and you will be fine.

 ### Add a - `todo`